Privacy Policy

 13. Children's Privacy

 Our Service is not directed to individuals under the age of 18.
 We do not knowingly collect personal information from children.
 If you become aware that a child has provided us with personal information, please contact us at [email protected], and we will take steps to delete such information.

-14. Do Not Track Signals
+14. Do Not Track and Global Privacy Control

 15. Changes to This Privacy Policy